The Magic Violin: ТОПОЛЯ (Poplar)

 Symbolizes the young single maid, the image of a girl waiting for her fate.
 Represents the fine and delicate nature, beautiful since her youth, and that resists itself to grow, to mature.

 Сонце (Sun)

 The source of life, determines all what happens in nature, even to men.

 It is believed that sun, moon and stars forma the "celestial family", that symbolizes motherhood, marriage.

+Performances

+"The Magic Violin" has been interpreted by numerous artists in Ukraine and former Soviet Union, such as Lybid Trio (Lydia Mykhaylenko, Natalia Reshetnyk and Valentina Mikhailova), Nina Matviyenko and Taisiya Povaliy.

-Foreign art
+In art

 The song has become known in the world, including in distant foreign countries like Guatemala, where an artist was inspired by the song to make paintings.